astronomer/docs/software/upgrade-astronomer-stable.md

 ## Step 2: Check Permissions

-Version upgrades can be initiated only by a user with System Admin permissions.
+You need Astronomer System Admin permissions to complete version upgrades.
 To confirm you're an Astronomer System Admin, check that you have access to the **System Admin** menu in the Software UI:

 ![System Admin panel](https://assets2.astronomer.io/main/docs/enterprise_quickstart/admin_panel.png)